Data-Cellar/participant-template/README.md

 > [!TIP]
 > There are scripts for your convenience in the `install` directory to help you install these prerequisites.
 In any case, it is recommended that you follow the official documentation for these tools.

-### ❗ About the Network Configuration
+### ⚠️ Local DNS Resolution Configuration for Public Domain

-The Data Cellar connector exposes multiple HTTP APIs; some intended to be exposed publicly, while others are meant to be secured and for internal use only.
+The Data Cellar connector exposes multiple HTTP APIs; some intended to be exposed publicly (i.e., the Public and Protocol APIs), while others are meant to be secured and for internal use only (i.e., the Management and Control APIs).

 Currently, as a temporary solution, the Caddy proxy rejects requests from non-local IP addresses that are directed to the **Management** and **Control** APIs.
 This behavior is suboptimal and will be improved in a future release.
+Please check the issue tracker for updates.

-As a result, and for the time being, you need to ensure that local requests to your participant's DNS name (e.g., `consumer.datacellar.cosypoc.ovh`) appear to the proxy as coming from the local network.
+As a result—and for the time being—you need to ensure that local requests to your participant's DNS name (e.g., `consumer.datacellar.cosypoc.ovh`) appear to the proxy as coming from the local network.
 One simple way to achieve this is by updating your `/etc/hosts` file to include the following line:

 ```
 <private-ip-participant-services> <participant-name>.<domain-name>